-- A. Avoid the intent and appearance of unethical or compromising practices in relationships, actions, and communications. - B. Demonstrate loyalty to the City of Bastrop by diligently following the lawful instructions of their employer, using reasonable care and only authority granted to them by the City. - C. Refrain from engaging in any private business or professional activities that would create a conflict between personal interests and the interest of the City of Bastrop. - D. Will not except soliciting or accepting money, loans, credit, or prejudicial discounts with a value over \$25.
-Will not accept gifts, entertainment, favors, or services from current or potential suppliers that might influence, or appear to influence, purchasing decisions with a value over \$25. - E. Handle confidential or proprietary information belonging to the City or its suppliers with due care and proper consideration of ethical and legal ramifications and governmental regulations. - F. Promote positive supplier relationships through courtesy and impartiality in all phases of the purchasing cycle. - G. Expose corruption and fraud wherever discovered.
+- A. Avoid the intent and appearance of unethical or compromising practice in relationships, actions, and communications. - B. Demonstrate loyalty to the City of Bastrop by diligently following the lawful instructions of the employer, using reasonable care, and only authority granted. - C. Refrain from any private business or professional activity that would create a conflict between personal interests and the interest of the City of Bastrop. - D. Refrain from soliciting or accepting money, loans, credits, or prejudicial discounts, and the acceptance of gifts, entertainment, favors, or services from present or potential suppliers that might influence, or appear to influence purchasing decisions. - E. Handle confidential or proprietary information belonging to employer or suppliers with due care and proper consideration of ethical and legal ramifications and governmental regulations. - F. Promote positive supplier relationships through courtesy and impartiality in all phases of the purchasing cycle. - G. Expose corruption and fraud wherever discovered.

-Texas Law prohibits component purchasing, separate purchasing and sequential purchasing of any kind.
-An employee commits an offense by intentionally or knowingly making or authorizing component, separate or sequential purchasing to avoid the competitive bidding requirements.

-Adherence to the City's Ethics Ordinance is mandatory.
-If there is a conflict between the City's Ethics Ordinance and this Purchasing Policy, the stricter of the two applies.
+- H. Texas Law prohibits component purchasing, separate purchasing and sequential purchasing of any kind.
+An employee commits an offense by intentionally or knowingly making or authorizing component, separate or sequential purchasing to avoid the competitive bidding requirements. - I. Adherence to the City's Ethics Ordinance is mandatory.
+If there is a conflict between the two Ethics policies, the stricter of the two would apply.

 III.
-COMPETITIVE PURCHASING REQUIREMENTS
+COMPETITVE PURCHASING REQUIREMENTS

-The City of Bastrop Purchasing Policy requires obtaining three quotes for purchases over \$3,000.
-The only exceptions to this rule are for items purchased under a cooperative contract, items awarded through sealed bids, sole source purchases, or purchases for an emergency situation.
+The City of Bastrop policy requires three quotes for purchases over \$3,000.
+The only exceptions to this rule are for items purchased under a cooperative contract, sealed bid award, sole source purchases or purchases for an emergency situation.